 Several military construction (MILCON) and operations and maintenance (O&M) projects would be required to support the beddown.
 On the east side of the existing airfield, the ramp space and live ordnance loading area (LOLA) would need to be expanded to accommodate the additional aircraft.
 Approximately 11.5 acres and 7.0 acres, respectively, would be required for these MILCON actions.
 A new support facility would also be required at the LOLA.
 O'Bannon Road would be realigned to allow the expansion of the ramp and LOLA.
-Building 295, which is currently used as administrative space to support the 57th Aircraft

-Building 295, which is currently used as administrative space to support the 57th Aircraft Maintenance Squadron (57 AMXS) commander and staff, would be demolished, and a new

-44 Maintenance Squadron (S7 AMAS) commander and stan, would be demoisted, and a new 45 Maintenance hangar and Aircraft Maintenance Unit (AMU) facility would be constructed at the

-46 same site.
-The TASS/CIG Headquarters would be a new 27,300-square-foot building,

-47 constructed adjacent to Freedom Park on the west side of the airfield.
-Construction of these

-48 facilities would occur over a 4-year period, beginning in calendar year 2020.
+Building 295, which is currently used as administrative space to support the 57th Aircraft Maintenance Squadron (57 AMXS) commander and staff, would be demolished, and a new Maintenance hangar and Aircraft Maintenance Unit (AMU) facility would be constructed at the same site.
+The TASS/CIG Headquarters would be a new 27,300-square-foot building, constructed adjacent to Freedom Park on the west side of the airfield.
+Construction of these facilities would occur over a 4-year period, beginning in calendar year 2020.

-1 The TASS, when fully operational, would be expected to fly approximately 2,700 annual sorties 2 as part of the CAS training mission.
+The TASS, when fully operational, would be expected to fly approximately 2,700 annual sorties as part of the CAS training mission.
 The aircraft would depart Nellis AFB and transit to the Nevada Test and Training Range (NTTR) using existing restricted or established airspace.
-The 3 4 NTTR has the range and airspace capacity to accommodate TASS operations.
-TASS 5 operations would represent only a negligible increase.
+The NTTR has begun to reach its maximum capacity.
+The CIG will be granted access based on priority and availability set forth in AFI 13-212v1_NTTR Sup, para 1.8.1.